The real drivers for personnel demand

 What are influencing factors and demand drivers?

-The quantities that systematically determine whether more or less personnel is required at a given point in time are called demand drivers.
-Typical are e.g. produced pieces per shift, received calls per hour, treated ambulance cases per hour, ... .
-They can usually be taken directly from the performance data.
+Demand drivers are the factors that systematically determine whether more or less personnel is required at a given point in time.
+Typical are e.g. number of products per shift, received calls per hour, treated ambulance cases per hour, ...
+These numbers can usually be calculated directly from performance data.

 Performance and real working hours usually fluctuate considerably - both individually and in relation to each other.
 Constant sequences are exceptions.